sguha-work/status-check/README.md

  npm install status-check
 ```

-After installing the package you can use the "testLinks" method as follows
+After installing the package you can use the "testLinkStatus" method as follows
 ```
- testLinks("CSV-file-name.csv",  callBack, showProgressInConsole)
+ testLinkStatus("CSV-file-name.csv",  callBack, showProgressInConsole)
    /*
       Where callBack is the method which have the output array of object as argument, and you can do anything you like inside the function with the array